There are a couple of eye-opening books that changed the way I think about my life.

 Strauss, himself a late bloomer, soon becomes the master pupil of legendary pick-up artist Mystery but also has various encounters with other eccentric seduction gurus.

-Essentially, you get to choose from two bad options.
+With the current paradigm, you get to choose from two bad options.

 Option 1 — you can date whoever happens to be in your social circle.
 That’s a small pool.
 Your chances of meeting someone that you are truly compatible with will be microscopic.